jdittrich/userNeedResearchBook/text/allURBook.md

 	-   bad: uncertainty before feedback from client

 \
-The title was not a meaningful principle and I felt that the analysis might benefit if I use the data in other groupings and principles.
+The title was not a meaningful insight and I felt that the analysis might benefit if I use the data in other themes.
 I already had a cluster related to motivations and emotions– where I moved *»bad: uncertainty before feedback from client«*.
 The *»good: getting feedback«* was moved to a cluster named *»Exchange with others«*.